xytovl/steam-runtime-tools/bin/system-info.md

     **steam-runtime-system-info** was run.
 The keys and values are strings, and any field that is not known is omitted.

+    If **steam-runtime-system-info** is run under a user-space emulation framework such as FEX-Emu, then the information shown here will reflect the execution environment that is presented to programs of the same architecture as **steam-runtime-system-info**, which is not necessarily the same as the machine on which the emulator is running.

     **id**
     :   A short lower-case string identifying the operating system, for example **debian** or **arch**.
 In a Steam Runtime